sketchplugins/plugin-directory/README.md

 - [RealtimeBoard plugin for Sketch](https://github.com/RealtimeBoard/sketch_plugin), by RealtimeBoard: Add, share and discuss your Sketch artboards with the team in RealtimeBoard.
 The plugin allow to sync the artboards with the boards in one click
 - [Move To Library Sketchplugin](https://github.com/ahmedmigo/move-to-library-sketchplugin), by Ahmed Genaidy: You can now move symbol from your project to any library and re-attach all the symbol instances to this library. also it keep the overrides without any problems and it work with abstract that have libraries not in your local machine
 - [SVGO Compressor](https://sketchapp.com/extensions/plugins/svgo-compressor/), by Bohemian Coding: A Plugin that compresses SVG assets using SVGO, right when you export them.
 This Plugin requires Sketch 3.8.
-- [Flatten Plugin for Sketch](https://github.com/einancunlu/flatten-plugin-for-sketch), by Emin İnanç Ünlü: Flatten single or multiple layers instantly, create shared artboard styles, keep them all updated like a boss and boost your Sketch document performance.
 - [sketch-easing-gradients](https://github.com/larsenwork/sketch-easing-gradient), by larsenwork: Supercharge your gradients in Sketch with no-linear color mix and custom color spaces
-- [Roller by Toybox](https://github.com/toyboxsystems/roller), by Jono Kolnik: Roller is the first Linter for Designers.
-It works just like spell-check but within your Sketch files.
 - [Nucleus](https://github.com/levtolstoi/Nucleus), by levtolstoi: Plugin for create Atomic Design concept in Sketch and export scss-map for front-end
 - [Sketch-iOS-Bar-Color-Calculator](https://github.com/einancunlu/sketch-ios-bar-color-calculator), by Emin İnanç Ünlü: A Sketch plugin that calculates and applies the correct color for you to get actual design color after applying it to a translucent UIToolbar or UINavigationBar.
 - [Toggle Constrain Proportions](https://github.com/erikfontanel/sketch-toggle-constrain-proportions), by Erik Gelderblom: Toggles the contrain proportions setting with keyboard shortcut ⌘ + P. Sketch v39+ compatible.